WISCA/wiscanet-source/README.md

 - run `cmake ../` from inside `src/build`
 - run `make` from inside `src/build`

-## Build Results (aka What to do Next)

-- In src/build there will be the executables to run a cnode or enode
-- When combined with wiscanet-deploy, this will allow you to set up a network

 ## Documentation

+### User Documentation

+- Documentation on developing applications and running WISCANET can be found here: [wiscanet-docs](https://gitbliss.asu.edu/jholtom/wiscanet-docs)

+### Code Documentation

-- To generate documentation run `doxygen doc/Doxyfile`
+- To generate code documentation run `doxygen doc/Doxyfile`
   - HTML browsable documentation is then found at `doc/html/`, the root being [doc/html/index.html](doc/html/index.html)
   - PDF documentation from LaTeX is then found at `doc/latex/`

 ## Requirements